ReliasLearning/angular-styleguide/a1/README.md

     function AvengersController() { }
     ```

-### Factory and Service Names
+### Service Names
 ###### [Style [Y125](#style-y125)]

-  - Use consistent names for all factories and services named after their feature.
-Use camel-casing for services and factories.
-Avoid prefixing factories and services with `$`.
-Only suffix service and factories with `Service` when it is not clear what they are (i.e. when they are nouns).
+  - Use consistent names for all services named after their feature.
+Use camel-casing for services.
+Avoid prefixing services with `$`.
+Only suffix services with `Service` when it is not clear what they are (i.e. when they are nouns).

-    *Why?*: Provides a consistent way to quickly identify and reference factories.
+    *Why?*: Provides a consistent way to quickly identify and reference services.

-    *Why?*: Avoids name collisions with built-in factories and services that use the `$` prefix.
+    *Why?*: Avoids name collisions with built-in services and services that use the `$` prefix.

     *Why?*: Clear service names such as `logger` do not require a suffix.